Postdoctoral Fellowship Scheme

 Further instructions on each of these components can be found in the ESRC Call Specification.

-Applications must be submitted as a single PDF file to [email protected] no later than 4pm (UK time) on 16 May 2024.
+Applications must be submitted as a single PDF file to the department at the university you are applying to by 4pm (UK time) on 10 March 2025.

 Assessment